Interview with Melissa Haizlip on 'Mr. SOUL!' (2018)

 I'm inspired by women and survivors of abuse because it has held us back for so long.
 The empowerment of women being able to tell their own stories is shifting the energy for us.
 It's giving us more opportunities to share our work, to say, "Hey, we're here.
 We've always been here."
 That's what I loved about Ellis and the way he treated women.
 It wasn't special, fetishized, or made precious; it just was.
 He always recognized that there were important women doing important things, and so he put them forward.
 We look back and go, "Wow, that was unique," instead of saying "Yeah, that was right."

-As a filmmaker, I think you approached Ellis' sexuality in the same way.
+As a filmmaker, I think you approached Ellis's sexuality in the same way.
 You didn't fetishize it or look at it with a gossipy lens, but it was a part of him and you treated it as such.

 That was so important to us.
 Ellis was openly gay, but at a time when it was very difficult to be gay, especially in the Black community.
-The fact that he was able to have the position that he did and be a curator of the culture without being marginalized himself ... that was another duality he had to face.
+The fact that he was able to have the position that he did and be a curator of the culture without being marginalized himself... that was another duality he had to face.
 He was a cultural impresario and also gay.
 He didn't want to force it on people, but he also wasn't apologetic.

 When we approached his sexuality, we wanted to be very timely and fair in terms of how it was depicted in the film.
 When Ellis was coming of age, "gay" was not a term that was used, and it certainly wasn't something that was spoken out loud.
 We thought, "Well here we are in 2018.
 How are we going to approach this in a way that's unique and appropriate for the film and the time in which we're contextualizing it?"
 We're not going to out Ellis Haizlip in a contemporary way, but we want to honor his identity, his sexuality, his representation, while being mindful that he was a private person.
 We had to take all of that into consideration and try to get the people who knew him best, his lovers or his family members, to portray him in the way they felt was right.
-We thought that give the best picture of who he actually was at the time.
+We thought that would give the best picture of who he actually was at the time.

 We didn't want to make him seem like he was victimized by his choices.
 There's often a sad exploitation of sexuality that seems to be regretful or remorseful.
 We wanted him to be a hero!
 He's an LGBTQ icon.
 He's totally cool with his queerness, and we need to celebrate that.
 There are issues of erasure in terms of historical and contemporary queer narratives and it's time for that to change.
 We had a lot of inspiration to be accurate, fair, and honest, not just in the story we told, but the depiction of his personal beliefs and sexuality.